PRECISE/SMEDL/README.md

 - `rabbitmq`: Asynchronous events are transmitted as JSON-encoded RabbitMQ messages.
 This is a good choice when there is no compelling reason to pick another.
-A RabbitMQ server is required.
+You will need [rabbitmq-c][rabbitmq-c] installed to build monitors with this transport and a RabbitMQ server to run them.
 - `file`: Meant primarily for testing and debugging.
 Reads JSON-encoded events from a file (or stdin) and writes exported events to stdout.
 Events between monitors are not actually asynchronous.